Sole Proprietor to LLC: Everything You Need to Know

 While forming an LLC will give you several taxation benefits, the protections of this business structure will not apply if you have committed a crime or personally guaranteed a loan and then defaulted on that loan.
 You will also still need to meet your business tax obligations.

 If you need help converting a sole proprietor to LLC, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.